isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution91.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Equipment must meet the following specifications:
+Up to Equipment must meet the following specifications:
 1. Work Piece & Tool Setting Probe:
 - Approach Directions: +/-x, +/-y, -z
 - Repeatability: <=1um 2sigma